Luis-Felipe-N/Bot-sorteio/README.md

 <img src="/assets/exemplo1.png">

-- In file lista_de_contas.txt, insert the accounts that will be use.
+- In file lista_contas.txt, insert the accounts that will be use.

 <img src="/assets/exemplo2.png">